 Like vs. Hate

 We’ve all seen it.
 Pages of message board threads and Facebook streams coagulated with pointless “I like it”/”I hate it” comments.
 Precisely why should I care?
 A monkey can press that thumbs up icon and he could probably type that eight-lettered or 104-character opinion as well.
 Do the opinions of complete strangers change your mind one way or the other?
 I’d argue that perhaps not a good friend can sway you in the opposite direction.
-Sharing is great, but add to the discourse with intelligent debate.
+Sharing is great but would be even better with intelligent debate added to the discourse.
 Explain the basis for your appreciation (or not) of a particular score/composer.
 Without that explanation, you’re basically running after the lemmings in front of you plunging into the briny deep.

 CD vs. Digital